 (iii) holds debentures issued by the co-operative;

-[(iv) deleted]

 (c) a reference to the relevant entry in the register of loans to, securities given by, debentures issued by and deposits received by the co-operative.

 (2) The details required by subregulation (1) for a person are not required to be included in the register to the extent another register kept by the co-operative includes the details referred to in subregulation (1)(b) and (c) and includes the person’s name and the address of the person in relation to those details.